 It’s funny how men do say that we woman are so confusing…but boy does a man know how to be confusing when he wants to get out of a relationship.

 Why on earth would a man date someone if he knows he is not ready for a relationship hein?
-Isn’t it the purpose of dating?
+Isn’t it the purpose of dating in the first place?

-You might think that it is because he found out about “him not being ready” while dating that woman.
+You might think that it is because he found out about “him not being ready” while dating you.
 I don’t buy into that and I am going to explain why in a minute.

 Trust me there will be no confusion left in your mind about men and what they really mean when you understand men’s nature and know how to decode their encrypted language.

-What is “Not being ready for a relationship” from a man perspective?
+What does “Not being ready for a relationship” mean from a man perspective?

 Whether a man is conscious of it or not, a man is biologically always ready for a relationship with the One.

-So when he says he is not ready for a relationship, he should really say he is not ready to have one with you.
+So when he says he is not ready for a relationship, he should really say he is not ready to have a relationship with you.